MicrosoftDocs/azure-docs/articles/data-catalog/data-catalog-get-started.md

 	![Azure Data Catalog--Boolean operator in search](media/data-catalog-get-started/data-catalog-search-boolean-operator.png)

 ### Grouping with parentheses
-By grouping with parentheses, you can group parts of the query to achieve logical isolation, especially in conjunction with Boolean operators.
+By grouping with parentheses, you can group parts of the query to achieve logical isolation, especially along with Boolean operators.

 1. In the search box, enter `name:product AND (tags:cycles AND objectType:table)` and press **ENTER**.
 2. Confirm that you see only the **Product** table in the search results.